realzhili/Ray-Tracing-0/README.md

 * General:
 To save the RGBA values into an image file, I used the [lodePNG](http://lodev.org/lodepng) library.
-To calculate the intersection between rays and sphere, I referred [this](https://www.siggraph.org/education/materials/HyperGraph/raytrace/rtinter1.htm).
+To calculate the intersection between rays and spheres, I referred [this](https://www.siggraph.org/education/materials/HyperGraph/raytrace/rtinter1.htm).